AD9018/web-sprint-challenge-intro-to-react/README.md

 ### Commits

 Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead as the evaluate your solution.
+This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead as the evaluate your solution..

 ## Interview Questions